ln-komandur/linux-utils/why-not-snapd.md

 `ls -l /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount` #Look at its permissions

-`sudo rm -rf /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount` Delete the file that creates the binding mount
+`sudo rm -rf /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount` #Delete the file that creates the binding mount

 `sudo umount /var/snap/firefox/common/host-hunspell` #Unmount the mount point

-Get back to where you left off in method 1 or 2 above.
-Reboot if required and check that the binding mount is gone.
+Get back to where you left off in method 1 or 2 above. `reboot` #if required and check that the binding mount is gone.

 ### Clear leftovers and caches